waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Sighting 3: Route 42
     - Trigger Tile: (26, 14) (Middle of the island grove).
 [Hypothesis: Failed Attempt 1]
     - Logic: Proximity-based trigger in front of the three Apricorn trees.
 Approaches should be made slowly (walking) to ensure script execution.
     - Strategy: Mahogany Entrance Reset.
-Currently verifying sighting status via Pokedex.
 - Sighting 4: Route 36 (Sudowoodo junction)
 - Sighting 5: Tin Tower 1F (Final)
 - Note: Suicune does not roam in Crystal; it follows a scripted sighting sequence.
-Pokedex 'Area' may show 'Unknown'.
+Pokedex 'Area' may show 'Unknown' or indicate the next scripted location.
+Currently verifying sighting status via Pokedex.

 # Battle Strategy: Suicune
 - Status: Leading with XENON (Gastly).